Han-Gyuseung/5PG/docs/source/modules/local_strain.rst

 ================

 The Birch-Murnaghan equation of state is provided as default.
-You can change the function for the local strain.
+The equation of the local strain can be changed by the user.

 .. automodule:: local_strain
     :members: